General school administration for Sport, Exercise and Health

 Peter has completed a New Zealand adult teaching qualification and has been well recognised for his efforts in the field of teaching.
 He was cited for an Otago Polytechnic Teaching Award in 2009 and the Sustained Excellence in Tertiary Teaching National Award in 2011.
 Peter is also very active in the area of mountain and avalanche safety.
 In fact, risk management is central to his teaching & guiding; he teaches all clients and students to understand the risks posed by the mountains, and how to mitigate those risks.

 He considers himself very fortunate to have the worlds largest whiteboard - the mountains, to share his passion for the mountains.
 Peter believes in maximizing the fun factor out there such that we can return and do it all again.

-Peter Eley is currently the program coordinator for the outdoor education programs based at the Central Campus, Cromwell, Otago Polytechnic .
+Peter Eley is Head of Programmes for Outdoor and Adventure Education based at the Wanaka Campus.
 He has been involved in the outdoors for over 20 years, working across continents before settling in New Zealand.
 You mainly find him in a boat or more recently on a bike.
-He holds national and international qualifications in kayaking, tramping and sea kayaking .

 Currently teaching on the Bachelor of Applied Science and in the postgraduate Strength & Conditioning stream, Simon has previously been a professional tennis coach for 18 years, working with juniors in Dunedin, Christchurch and Melbourne.
 He’s also worked as a strength and conditioning coach for three international rugby teams, including the Fiji 2015 World Cup squad.